AllenNeuralDynamics/aind-file-standards/docs/file_formats/fip.md

 The FIP file format documents ROI-based measurements from patch cords.
 To fully interpret this data, additional metadata from aind-data-schema files is required:

-* **procedures.json**: Documents implanted fiber locations (stereotaxic coordinates) and viral injection metadata (stereotaxic coordinates, materials, viral constructs)
+* **procedures.json**: Documents implanted fiber locations (stereotactic coordinates) and viral injection metadata (stereotactic coordinates, materials, viral constructs)

 * **acquisition.json**: Documents which patch cords were connected to which implanted fibers during the experiment.
 This mapping is critical for correctly interpreting the data, as the `Fiber_n` columns in the CSV files represent patch_cord_n data, and experimenters may not always connect patch_cord_n to fiber_n (e.g., if a particular implanted fiber is damaged or if a different configuration is needed for the experiment).
 Also documents the intended measurement for each fiber (e.g., norepinephrine, dopamine, calcium) and other session-specific details.